mgmeyers/obsidian-snippets-plugin/README.md

 It's intended for simple uses, like starting a service, running a program, etc. I've tested this only in Linux, and is experimental.

-The plugin reads your 'snippet plugin settings' that contains the configuration for each language.
+The plugin reads your 'snippet plugin settings' that contain the configuration for each language.

 ## Usage